 · Attending a handful of Freeride events to provide support and social media activation

-· Taking photographs (action and lifestyle) at selected host mountains
+· Taking photographs (action and lifestyle) at selected events

 · Massive Rule/Handbook Update

-Organizing, compiling, updating, writing, and editing over 100 pages of material that comprise our four separate handbooks.
-For the 2019 season, all four of our handbooks required complete reworking to better align with documentation by the Freeride World Tour.
-This project comprised literally thousands of details and I was tasked with coordination, workflow, and managing the voting process and documentation for our 10-member Board of Directors.
+Organizing, compiling, updating, writing, and editing over 100 pages of material that comprise our four separate handbooks that govern competitive Freeride.
+For the 2019 season, all four of our handbooks required complete reworking to better align with the handbooks and documentation of the Freeride World Tour.
+This project comprised literally thousands of details and I was tasked with project management, coordination, workflow, and managing the voting process and documentation of rule changes by our 10-member Board of Directors.

-If you adore reading rule books, (and I know you do) you can check them out here.
+If you adore reading handbooks, (and I know you do) you can check them out here.

 Check out the @ifsafreeriders Instagram account

-· Instagram growth has exceeded a 215% follower increase with over 5,000 followers and impressive engagement rates.
-Check out our Instagram account!
+· Instagram growth has exceeded a 215% follower increase with over 5,500 followers and impressive engagement rates.
+Check out our Instagram Account!

 · Our Facebook audience has increased by 29% and it's primarily a way for us to keep parents informed.